dcos/demos/jupyterlab/1.11/README.md

 As a first test let us run the [SparkPi example job](https://github.com/apache/spark/blob/master/examples/src/main/java/org/apache/spark/examples/JavaSparkPi.java).

-For this we simply launch a Terminal and then use the following command:
+For this we simply launch a Terminal from inside the notebook and then use the following command:

 ``` bash
 eval \